particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 | Particle Cellular Flex Antenna 2G/3G/LTE 4.7dBi, [x50] | ANTCW2TY | Tracker, B Series, E Series | [Datasheet](/assets/datasheets/ANTCW2EA.pdf) |
 | Taoglas Cellular Flex Antenna 2G/3G/LTE 5dBi, [x1]| ANT-FLXU | Boron and Electron/E Series LTE M1 | [Datasheet](/assets/datasheets/FXUB63.07.0150C.pdf) &#124; [Retail Store](https://store.particle.io/collections/shields-and-kits/products/cellular-flex-antenna-2g-3g-m1-nb1) |
 | Taoglas Cellular Flex Antenna 2G/3G/LTE 5dBi, [x50] | ANT-FLXU-50 | Boron and Electron/E Series LTE M1 | [Datasheet](/assets/datasheets/FXUB63.07.0150C.pdf)|

+## Software Differences

+### User firmware binary size

+One major advantage of Gen 3 devices is that user firmware binaries in Device OS 3.1.0 and later can be up to 256 Kbytes, instead of 128 Kbytes in earlier version of Device OS and on Gen 2 devices.
+The larger firmware binary support will not be added to Gen 2 in the future, and will only be available on Gen 3 devices.

+### Flash file system

+There is a flash file system (2 MB except on the Tracker which is 4 MB) for storing user data, on Gen 3 devices only.

+### Combined and resumable OTA

+On Gen 3 devices, over-the-air (OTA) updates have two features that can improve the speed and reliability of OTA updates:

+- Combined OTA can combine Device OS and user firmware updates into a single binary that requires only one download and one reboot to install.
+- Resumable OTA allows an update to resume from the point it stopped, instead of starting over from the beginning if interrupted.

 ## Hardware differences